parisba/SAConEU19/SAConBerlin2019_presentation.md

 # Data science, machine learning, numerical computing...

-^ We're here to talk about data science, machine learning, numerical computing, all that sort of stuff.
+^ MARS: We're here to talk about data science, machine learning, numerical computing, all that sort of stuff.

 ---